RoadieHQ/marketing-site/content/docs/tech-insights/track-react-version/index.md

 description: How to track and visualize the dependency versions of your software with Roadie Tech Insights
 ---

 Tracking the dependency version is critical for ensuring your software is secure and compliant.
-It can be difficult to track if your software is using a supported version, and which are using an End of Life version.
+It can be difficult to track which of your software is using a supported version, and which are using an End of Life version.

 With Roadie’s Tech Insights feature, there’s an easier way.
 In this tutorial, we’re going to: